/product/models.py

 price = models.PositiveIntegerField()

-Just simply to change the type to DecimalField
+Simply change the type to DecimalField

 class Variant(models.Model):